jla-gardner/graph-pes/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/jla-gardner/graph-pes).
+We use `uv` to manage dependencies and run commands.
+Install it [here](https://docs.astral.sh/uv/), and sync the dependencies using `uv sync --all-extras`.

+Once you have made your changes, you can:

+- run tests locally: `uv run pytest tests/`
+- build the documentation: `uv run sphinx-build docs/source docs/build`

 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## Citing `graph-pes`